ringcentral/engage-voice-api-docs/docs/users/agents/agent-script.md

 !!!
 Note
     The AWS server above is not the same as the one you create.
 You need to create your own AWS Lambda function and have your own AWS server to run it from.

 Notice the `q=:phone`.
 We are defining `phone` as a URL Parameter and this is how we put it into the query string.
-The caller's phone is automatically discovered by Engage Voice and put into the tool's [model object](https://support.ringcentral.com/engagevoice/admin/voice-admin-use-javascript-tool.html#modelobject).
+The caller's phone is automatically discovered by RingCX and put into the tool's [model object](https://support.ringcentral.com/engagevoice/admin/voice-admin-use-javascript-tool.html#modelobject).
 To retrieve it, we access the model like so:

 `{{model.lead.leadPhone}}`